KolanHarsha/QFin-A_FinNews_QA_Application/README.md

 !npm install localtunnel
 ```

-Once the requirements are installed the application is launched through jupyter notebook by executing the following:
+Once the requirements are installed the application can be launched through jupyter notebook by executing the following:
 ```bash
 !curl ipv4.icanhazip.com
 ```